- 1 Top 7 Best VCR DVD Combo Compared

 Depending on the quality and age of your existing VHS tapes, the output might be “noisy” — a nice way to say that your footage has static.
 So, you’re going to need a VCR DVD combo that features a four-head hi-fi that is designed to minimize the chance of static on even the lowest quality VHS tape.

 If you’re looking at a combination player, a major concern will be that if you’re playing a DVD, will the output show in high or standard definition format?
-A quality combo player will feature an upconverter that accurately displays high definition footage without impacting overall visual quality.
+A quality combo player will feature an upconverter that accurately displays high definition footage without impacting overall visual/picture quality.

 VCR DVD Combo FAQs